 I have a total Charlie Brown Christmas tree.
-It’s fake, and my husband and I bought it at Walgreens last year.
-Very classy, I know.
+My husband and I bought it at Walgreens last year … very classy, I know.

-It’s actually really petite and adorable, although you can see right through it.
+This petite tree is actually quite adorable, although you can see right through it.
 That’s part of the charm though, right?

 It’s been a while since I’ve done origami, so this was a fun project.
 I used the Lucky Star pattern, which is super easy once you get the hang of it.

 The best thing about this DIY Origami Lucky Star Garland is that you don’t need origami paper.
 Regular old printer paper works, as do magazine pages and other decorative papers.

 After I created about a bajillion of these little guys, I used a little string to create the DIY Origami Lucky Star Garland.
 It turned out so sweet, and the stars are perfectly wonky, just like my tree!

 By the way, I originally found the tutorial for these Lucky Stars on Origami Fun.
 Head over there for additional visuals, if you need more help.

 Read to make your own DIY origami Christmas garland?
 Here’s how to do it!

 Want to make your own DIY Christmas tree garland?
 Here’s what you’ll need: